aarontrowbridge/aarontrowbridge.github.io/_posts/2021-06-09-the-freeman-algorithm.md

 The new algorithm basically goes as follows:

-- think about every possible thing we could do and assign a number (probability) to each possibility
+1. think about every possible thing we could do and assign a number (probability) to each possibility
-- imagine every possibility as a book on a shelf, with the width of the book corresponding to the probability of picking it
+2. imagine every possibility as a book on a shelf, with the width of the book corresponding to the probability of picking it
-- blindly approach the book shelf and choose a book
+3. blindly approach the book shelf and choose a book

 This way, each time we want to do something, we actually do something.
 Which is great!

 There are some more subtleties and technical points - if interested, details can be found in the [slides](/assets/pdf/quantum_gravity_pres.pdf) of a presentation I made about this research.
-If *very* interested you can also watch a recording of the presentation:
+If *very* interested, you can also watch a recording of the presentation:

 <br>